ECCC-ASTD-MRD/MIDAS-src/src/README.md

    it would take to much time.
  * The installing process manipulates the binaries by adding `rpath` so the installed programs are not the ones that are tested.
-   Prefering to keep the binaries that have been tested, the installed programs will never been used.
+   Preferring to keep the binaries that have been tested, the installed programs will never been used.

 ### The `prepare_test` target